 Gravel and grit are typically used for drainage purposes only, and not for providing nutrients to the plant.

 This is a tiny fossilized form of algae with minute pores on its surface that hold water like a sponge.

 Organic soil is made up of composted material from plants and animals.
 Organic bonsai soil tends to retain moisture better than inorganic soil, but it also breaks down faster.

-Organic soils are made from a variety of organic ingredients such as composted bark, composted pine bark fines, sphagnum peat etc. These decomposes over time and provides the tree with nutrients.
+Organic soils are made from a variety of organic ingredients such as composted bark, composted pine bark fines, sphagnum peat, etc. These decompose over time and provide the tree with nutrients.